ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect05.md

 ---
 num: "lect05"
-desc: "How is data stored on a computer? "
+desc: "How are C++ expressions evaluated?
+How is data stored on a computer? "
 ready: true
 pdfurl: /lectures/CS16_Lecture5.pdf
 annotatedpdfurl: